 The number of research and development programmes is increasing year by year with a strong focus in three key areas: respiratory, neonatology and special care.

-Respiratory is a core area of R&D expertise, which has delivered significant value for the company and continues to expand to meet areas of unmet medical need in asthma, Chronic Obstructive Lung Disease (COPD) and other respiratory diseases.
+Respiratory is a core area of R&D expertise, which has delivered significant value for the company and continues to expand to meet areas of unmet medical need in asthma, Chronic Obstructive Lung Disease (COPD) and other respiratory diseases

-is a key revenue driver for the future of the company, but it also remains a highly significant element of R&D activity as we roll out a powerful life cycle management.
+Foster is a key revenue driver for the future of the company, but it also remains a highly significant element of R&D activity as we roll out a powerful life cycle management.

 There is a substantial commitment to a very attractive therapeutic opportunity with our Triple programme.
 Our product candidate contains three active ingredients in a single inhaler that will ensure effective anti-inflammatory therapy combined with maximum bronchodilation throughout the entire respiratory tree at each inhalation.

 As we expand our pipeline behind these ground-breaking respiratory-focused products, new programmes have been developed and added for candidates for the treatment of other neonatal conditions.
 For example, there are currently no effective approved pharmacological therapeutics for neonatal brain injury: a relatively common condition associated with significant levels of morbidity and mortality in newborns.
-The programme for the development of melatonin has begun.

 Chiesi’s R&D model in the special care area includes some significant partnerships with selected companies skilled in the study of medicines for rare diseases.
 This enables the company to access advanced therapeutic platforms and promising new therapies in newer areas of the pipeline